QuickBirdEng/XCoordinator/README.md

 ## 🤸‍♂️ Extras

 For more advanced use, XCoordinator offers many more customization options.
 In the following, we will introduce custom animated transitions and deep linking.
+Furthermore, extensions for use in reactive programming with RxSwift is introduced.

 ### Custom Transitions